 We provide a number of retirement benefit plans to a substantial portion of our employees.
 Our wholly owned subsidiary, Wacoal Corp., has a contributory retirement plan.
 The amount of the projected retirement benefit obligation and pension costs are dependent on management's assumptions used by actuaries in calculating such amount.
 The key assumptions include discount rates, the expected long-term rate of return on plan assets, retirement rates, mortality expectations, and other factors.
 Our management believes that these actuarial assumptions and methods are appropriate in light of our circumstances.
-However, due to a change in an actuarial assumption, the amount of the projected retirement benefit plan liabilities and costs may be adversely affected.
+However, due to a change in an actuarial assumption, the amount of the projected retirement benefit plan obligations and costs may be adversely affected.

 Our approach to establishing the discount rate is based upon domestic bond rates.
-The discount rate assumption is based upon the effective yields as of March 31, 2019 on Japanese government bonds whose maturity dates approximate the timing of the expected future benefit payments.
-On March 31, 2019, the discount rate used for the contributory retirement plan was 0.5%.
+The discount rate assumption is based upon the effective yields as of March 31, 2020 on Japanese government bonds whose maturity dates approximate the timing of the expected future benefit payments.
+On March 31, 2020, the discount rate was 0.5%.